pgcodekeeper/pg_dbo_timestamp/README.md

 ```

-Enable database
+Database Install
 ---------------

-Postgres has a [bug](https://www.postgresql.org/message-id/20170913075559.25630.41587@wrigleys.postgresql.org) that does not allow the use of event trigger in extension.
+PostgreSQL has a [bug](https://www.postgresql.org/message-id/20170913075559.25630.41587@wrigleys.postgresql.org) that does not allow event trigger activation in extensions.
 In this regard, when we create the extension, we disable it.
-For the correct operation of the extension after its installation, you must manually enable the event trigger.
+For correct operation of the extension after its installation, you must manually enable the event trigger.

 Full installation code: